Debate2Create: Robot Co-design via Multi-Agent LLM Debate

-After completing $K$ debate rounds, we take the highest-scoring design--reward pair from the archive as the final outcome.
-The output of \abbrev{} is an optimized robot morphology (provided as an XML specification) along with the associated reward function that enables it to perform the task effectively.
+\textbf{Archive and grounding.} The hall-of-fame archive stores all evaluated design--reward pairs ranked by task score $S$, playing an analogous role to quality-diversity archives~\cite{mouret2015illuminating, pugh2016quality}.
+All selection and ranking decisions are based on the simulator task score $S$, while LLM judges provide feedback only.
+Unlike typical LLM debate settings where a learned judge arbitrates persuasiveness, here the ``judgment'' is grounded in physics metrics, providing an objective signal that drives proposals toward validated designs.
+After completing $K$ debate rounds, we select the highest-scoring design--reward pair from the archive as the final outcome.
+The output of \abbrev{} is an optimized robot morphology (provided as an XML specification) along with the reward function that achieved the highest task score $S$.
+Algorithm~\ref{alg:d2c} summarizes this procedure.